Skip to main content

 Risk factors

 ACS is common.
-Most occur in people aged over 50 and become more common with increasing age.
+Mostly it occurs in people aged over 50 and it becomes more common with increasing age.
 Sometimes younger people are affected.

-The risk factors for having an ACS are actually the same as the risk factors for having a heart attack or cardiovascular disease.
-See the separate leaflet called Cardiovascular Disease (Atheroma) for more details.
+The risk factors for having an ACS are the same as the risk factors for having cardiovascular disease.
+See the separate leaflet called Cardiovascular disease (Atheroma) for more details.

 Continue reading below